Analysis: The lack of diversity in climate-science research

 “There is a huge discrepancy between the capacity, training, skills and opportunities available for scholars in developing countries to learn how to write peer review, high quality academic journal articles [and that of scholars in developed countries].”

-Schipper is on the editorial board of the journal Climate and Development.
+Schipper is co-Editor-in-Chief of the journal Climate and Development.
 She tells Carbon Brief that she often receives submissions that are “really interesting”, but in which the author “doesn’t quite know how to write an academic paper”.
 Schipper notes that some journals, including hers, offer help to the authors of such manuscripts, but that this is not common practice:

 “If you don’t have a lot of experience in writing [papers] and you don’t know what a paper is supposed to look like, you won’t write a good abstract or introduction and the editor will say ‘forget it – it’s just not worth it, this is not a good piece of work’.”